-At the start of each course, you will be given workbooks and/or training manuals and other handouts to help you through your programme of learning.
+At the start of each course, you will be given a Course Outline.
+Before each assessment you will be given an assessment brief.
+They will show:

-Before each assessment you will be given the following information:
+The number, type, and due dates for all assessments, including tests and assignments, and will give you details on:

-- The number, type, and due dates for all assessments.
-This includes tests and assignments. - The weighting of each assessment in your course that contributes to your final grade, if applicable. - The assessment policy for resits, second results and alternative assessments, if they are different from the policies in this document. - The time frame for getting your marked assessments back from tutors, if they are different from those stated in this document. - The penalties for handing assessments in late, if they are different from those stated in this document.
+- The weighting of each assessment in your course that contributes to your final grade, if applicable. - The assessment policy for resits, second results and alternative assessments, if they are different from the policies in this document. - The time frame for getting your marked assessments back from tutors, if they are different from those stated in this document. - The penalties for handing assessments in late, if they are different from those stated in this document.
 These may be different for each course.